Salesmate supports the ability to have any of your existing phone numbers ported into your account.

 - Ensure that you have a local address while you are requesting porting for that location.
 Ex. a local US address for a number to be ported for US.

-- Please ensure there is a minimum balance of $5/Number in your account at the time of completion of Port.
+- Please ensure there is a minimum balance of $5 USD/Number ( or the number cost whichever is higher) in your account at the time of completion of port.

 - Once we have these above-said documents, We will be able to process your Port In request.
 Please do not hesitate to contact us back in case you have any queries in this regard.